qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/css-variables.md

 }
 ```

 ## Colors

-Among the customization variables we find the color variables, which allow by means of their declaration, as their name indicates, to change the main colors of the theme, which are the following ones:
+Among the customization variables we find the color variables, which let you change the main colors of the theme:

 |**Variable name**|**Functionality**|**Example**|
 | :- | :- | :- |